 Education Barack Obama

 Barack Obama first attended Punahou School, a private college preparatory school.
 He temporarily went to a local Indonesian school but soon returned to America.
-Since his return to the United States, it could be noticed that Barack Obama was a hard-working individual who invests to achieve results.
+Since his return to the United States, it could be noticed that Barack Obama was a hard-working individual who invested to achieve results.
 With the help of several grants, he attended Occidental College in 1979, a private liberal art school.

 Barack was called Barry by his roommates with who he surfed and played basketball frequently.
 Fellow students stated that he always knew what and when to say, and that he was good looking and confident in everything he does.

 It was remarkable that Barack Obama always chose advanced electives concerning political science.
 At this time, he was already a good listener.
 Barack let people share their opinion before he shared his.
 This trait enables him to understand what people are thinking about before he reacts.